LafeLabs/chaos/README.md

 How to play:

-1. follow the scrolls
+1. follow the scrolls to the things in the places
 2. answer the questions
-3. write on cardboard with marker
+3. exchange messages with cardboard/sharpie
-4. exchange free objects
+4. leave/take free objects

 Rules: